frederic-perez/AmE-dictionary/data/idioms.md

 __Band E__
 __bang for (one’s)/the buck__ :three: A lot of value for little cost. _With no sales tax, Portland gives shoppers a bigger bang for their buck._
 __bank on something__
-__bank on__ :five: Rely on, count on.
+__bank on__ :six: To rely on a future occurrence (even though it might not happen).
+Rely on, count on.
 For example, _You can bank on Molly’s caterer to do a good job._ This expression alludes to _bank_ as a reliable storage place for money.
-To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._
+To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._ _I’ve really been banking on a holiday bonus this year—I don’t have enough money to buy presents without it._
 __banker’s hours__ A limited work schedule (as banks were once known for having short work days and being closed on holidays and weekends). _You won’t be able to reach her on a Saturday—she keeps banker’s hours._
+__bankroll__ _Remember, Microsoft bankrolls OpenAI, which basically means it just paid for their secret recipe and served it up themselves._
 __bar star__ Someone who has or seeks a popular reputation by frequenting bars or night clubs.
 Primarily heard in US, South Africa. _Though he does not have a vibrant social life during the week, during the weekend he is something of a bar star._
 __bare (one’s) teeth__ :two: To display an angry, violent, or threatening reaction to or against something or someone, as does a dog or wolf when threatened. _I will bare my teeth to anyone who tries to take away my land._
 __bare metal__